 “Could he be in the restroom?”

 “I asked Arthur when he came out, but he said there was nobody else.”

-I swung back through into the woodsy-smelling darkness of the Crooked Elbow, and shook my head at the troubled Marta.
-I walked past to the circular window in the door.
-The industrial kitchen was white and well-lit, and as large as it was, I could see straight through to the Breezy.
+I swung back through into the woodsy-smelling darkness of the Battened Hatch, shook my head at the troubled waitress, then walked to the circular window in the door.
+The industrial kitchen was white and well-lit, and as large as it was, I could see straight through the shared kitchen to the Breezy.
 No sign of Joseph.
 I turned my attention back to the bar.

 “It doesn’t go anywhere,” she said.
-“Just to a little smoker’s deck.”
+“It’s only a little smoker’s deck.”